AntoineSoetewey/statsandr/content/support.md

 <a name="github"></a>
 ## GitHub

-If you would like to financially support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can sponsor me via the [GitHub sponsor program](https://github.com/sponsors/AntoineSoetewey).
+If you would like to financially support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can sponsor me via the [GitHub sponsor program](https://github.com/sponsors/AntoineSoetewey):

+<iframe src="https://github.com/sponsors/AntoineSoetewey/button" title="Sponsor AntoineSoetewey" height="35" width="107" style="border: 0;"></iframe>

 <a name="donation"></a>
 ## Donation